MLB Rumors: Giants Come To The Table With Long-Term Offer For Bryce Harper

 It also seems that Harper is looking for a record (and bank) breaking deal that will beat out Giancarlo Stanton’s 2014 deal that earned him $325 million.

-On Wednesday, The Inquisitr reported that the Giants had met with Harper for a second time, and that meeting seems to have borne fruit: The San Francisco side, who were previously believed to have a short-term contract offer on the table, have offered Harper a 10-year deal, according to Yahoo Sports.
+On Wednesday, The Inquisitr reported that the Giants had met with Harper for a second time and that meeting seems to have borne fruit: The San Francisco side, who were previously believed to have a short-term contract offer on the table, have offered Harper a 10-year deal, according to Yahoo Sports.

-Alex Pavlovic of NBC Bay Area explained that the Giants have offered Harper a contract that not only includes the long-term deal he was looking for, but could also give him the record breaking dollar figure he is after alongside that decade-long commitment.
+Alex Pavlovic of NBC Bay Area explained that the Giants have offered Harper a contract that not only includes the long-term deal he was looking for but could also give him the record-breaking dollar figure he is after alongside that decade-long commitment.

 Buckle your seat belts, Giants fans.